12.3 Termination of Support

 The child’s income is not from illegal sources or POWER.

-For purposes of the Wyoming CSE Program, child support ends when the child emancipates or reaches the age of majority unless the child is:
+For purposes of the Wyoming CSP, child support ends when the child emancipates or reaches the age of majority unless the child is:

 Mentally or physically disabled and incapable of self support; or